glowsplint/delayed-vessel-reporter/readme.md

-## Delay Report Rewrite
+## Delayed Vessel Reporter

 ### Overview

-The delay report script aims to find the updated_eta and updated_etd of certain vessels provided within "Vessel Delay Tracking.XLSX".
+The Delayed Vessel Reporter (delay report script) aims to find the updated_eta and updated_etd of certain vessels provided within "Vessel Delay Tracking.XLSX".
 This is done by querying a variety of carrier APIs and from a static G2 Schedules Excel document.

 The script is written in a modular approach to increase ease of maintenance and improve code quality.
 Configurations are stored in a `data` subdirectory.
 The script expects a `Vessel Delay Tracking.XLSX` file and `g2_filename` (G2 Schedule Excel file) in the same directory.